devops329/devops/instruction/deliverable4UiTesting/deliverable4UiTesting.md

 We repeat this process by looking at each of the expected endpoint calls and creating a a route to verify and respond to them.

-The final version of the test, with all of the mocks, looks like this.
+The final version of the test, with all the mocks, looks like this.
 Note that there are a few things that were altered from the original recording to clean things up a bit.

 ```js
 test('purchase with login', async ({ page }) => {